at1as/call-me-maybe/README.md

 * Email Chat link needs to be changed from `localhost:3000` to whereever the link the site is hosted at
 * Change video URL from including token to user accessing page by providing email address
+* Remove associated queued delayed jobs if conversation is deleted
+* Admin->video chat page redirect properly with Turbolinks
+* Upgrade to Rails 5.2